 At that time, the Dutch economy increased its income from natural gas exports.
 This resulted in a significant appreciation of its currency due to a massive influx of capital into this sector.

-But, due to the focus on natural gas, other sectors are less developed.
-Ultimately, the unemployment rate is higher in the country, and the manufacturing industry declines.
+However, due to the focus on natural gas, other sectors are less developed.
+Ultimately, the country’s unemployment rate is higher, and the manufacturing industry declines.

 Dutch Disease is generally associated with countries whose economies are heavily dependent on exports of natural resources.
 For example, Indonesia.